Twenty-Eighth in a Series

 Janes and Mangrum performed music together in the postwar then took divergent paths.
 Janes moved on to Kentucky then Illinois, farming and playing music—a standout violinist he became, too, inspired by his friend.

-The name Blind Joe Mangrum—or “Mangum” as commonly misspelled—became legend in the South.
+The name Blind Joe Mangrum—or “Mangum” as commonly misspelled—became legend.
 “He is a most excellent musician, and can justly be styled a prodigy,” The Memphis Appeal stated in 1882.
-Nashville columnists and correspondents heaped praise on Mangrum, anointing him the violin virtuoso of west Tennessee, “greatest master in the South,” among reviews.
+Nashville columnists and correspondents heaped praise, anointing Mangrum as violin virtuoso of west Tennessee, “greatest master in the South,” among reviews.

 “His Mocking Bird is acknowledged by competent critics to be the finest thing they ever heard.”

 Mangrum performed with “Fiddling Bob Taylor,” Tennessee politician whose musical campaigning caught national attention.
 Taylor charmed state voters to win the gubernatorial election of 1886, defeating his brother Alfred, also a string player.
 Governor Robert Taylor was a folk hero for many, “Our Bob,” with fiddler Blind Joe part of the lore.

 “Mangrum… is undoubtedly a genius,” declared the Jackson Clarion-Ledger in Mississippi, 1894, about the time the musician turned 40.
 “His lost sense [of eyesight] seems to have been given entirely to touch and ear.
 Besides being a skillful performer he is a composer, and his productions have given delight to many.”